Dmoment/wistia-client/README.md

 **Wistia Sync:**

 - Added a rake task to sync videos with Wistia.
+(You can find the service which is used to fetch data from Wistia APIs here - services/WistiaService).
+There is a class method - sync_with_wistia in Video model which populates our DB videos table.
+We can have this rake task in scheduled job which can run after every 15-20 minutes so that we can have updated data.

 - Stored basic video information and updated play count from Wistia Stats API.